Microsoft-Web/HOL-MVC4ModelsAndDataAccess/README.md

 ### Introduction ###

-Hands-On Labs are sets of step-by-step guides that are designed to help you learn ASP.NET MVC 4.
-Each Lab provides instructions to guide you through the process of developing a complete application.
+These Hands-On Labs are sets of step-by-step guides that are designed to help you learn Visual Studio 2012, ASP.NET 4.5 WebForms and ASP.NET MVC 4.
+Each Lab provides instructions to guide you through the process of developing a Web application.

-This Hands-on Lab will show you how to use the free SQL Server Express as a database engine in order to store and retrieve the data needed for the Music Store application.
-To accomplish that, you will start with an already created database, from which you will generate the Entity Data Model you will use in the application.
+This Hands-on Lab will show you how to use a database engine in order to store and retrieve the data needed for the Music Store application.
+To accomplish that, you will start with an existing database and create the Entity Data Model from it.
+Throughout this lab, you will meet the Database-First approach as well as the Code-First approach.

 ### Repository Structure ###